 The programs for addiction are built around daily interactions between our staff and the client learning about themselves to ensure full recovery without relapse.
 Building a bond of closeness and trust, helps our staff to determine if there are underlying health conditions that may have been overlooked.
 For this reason, our staff is licensed professionals who are qualified in recognizing health disorder symptoms along with substance abuse reactions.
 Their knowledge and experience provide a calming environment for the recovering client.

 Recovery therapy involves transition as the client completes the program and prepares to move from our facility back among their family and friends.
 As they travel this new path, know that our staff is here to help complete the journey and that families are educated about the client’s departure from the substance abuse treatment program.

-Types of Treatment Provided
+Types of Programs for Addiction Provided

 When it comes to effectively vanquishing an addiction to drugs and alcohol, this is an effort that usually takes many different tools and approaches to accomplish it effectively.
 An addiction to drugs and alcohol is a multi-faceted problem, and it is something that must be addressed by targeting the mental, physical, and spiritual aspects concurrently.

 At Awakenings, it is understood that a multi-modality approach to addiction treatment is essential, and effectively utilizing a method of addressing addiction that takes into account all of the factors of substance abuse and all of the different possible pitfalls and traps of addiction is necessary for helping people to beat this habit for life.